socsieng/capture-proxy/readme.md

 [![Build Status](https://travis-ci.org/socsieng/capture-proxy.png)](https://travis-ci.org/socsieng/capture-proxy)

-capture-proxy is a basic nodejs proxy that allows you to capture the request and response streams for all requests to a given endpoint.
+capture-proxy is a basic nodejs proxy that allows requests and responses to be captured and optionally *replayed* at another point in time like the `curl` command.

 This is achieved by pointing the application or browser to the capture-proxy which will then forward the request onto the target endpoint.